 Dr. Mitchell-Williams is a graduate of Rutgers University, College of Engineering.
 She holds a Bachelor of Science degree in electrical engineering and a doctoral degree in biomedical engineering.
 Previously an instructor in the department of Molecular Genetics and Microbiology at Robert Wood Johnson Medical School of UMDNJ; she went on to receive her medical degree from the same institution.
 She completed a residency in Obstetrics and Gynecology at Cooper University Hospital.
 She has been involved in program development for underrepresented and financially disadvantaged students in the areas of engineering, science and medicine for over 25 years.

 Dr. Weisberg is Professor of Medicine at Cooper Medical School of Rowan University, and Head of the Division of Nephrology and Deputy Chair of the Department of Medicine, Cooper University Hospital.
-In his role as Assistant Dean for Curriculum – Phase I, he is responsible for development and coordination of the first two years of the medical school curriculum.
-He is also Course Director for the Scholar’s Workshop.
+In his role as Assistant Dean for Curriculum – Phase 2, he is responsible for development and coordination of the third and fourth years of the medical school curriculum.

 Dr. Weisberg received his AB degree from Washington University in St. Louis, and graduated with honors from Temple University School of Medicine in 1981, where he was elected to AOA.
 He completed his training in both Internal Medicine and Nephrology at the Hospital of the University of Pennsylvania, and in 1987, joined the faculty of Robert Wood Johnson Medical School - Camden as Assistant Professor of Medicine in the Division of Nephrology.
 He was director of the fellowship program in nephrology at Cooper University Hospital from 1989 to 2009.